A Marstrand-type restricted projection theorem in $\mathbb{R}^{3}$: Geometric lemmas

 \end{definition}

-The set plays the role of "the unit ball" or "the unit cube" in the arguments below: geometric constants stay under control, as long as points are chosen from $B_{0}$.
-The next result is from \cite{Wo}, and it is an analogue of Lemma \ref{Edelta} for circles (also the proof is fairly similar):
+The set plays the role of "the unit ball" or "the unit cube" in the arguments below: geometric constants stay under control, as long as points are chosen from $\mathbf{B}_{0}$.
+The next result is from \cite{Wo}, and it is an analogue of Lemma \ref{Edelta} for circles (also the proof is fairly similar).
+To be precise, the statement of Lemma \ref{circleLemma} contains some details which are not explicit in the statement of \cite[Lemma 3.1]{Wo}, but are apparent from the proof.

-\begin{lemma}[\mbox{\cite[Lemma 3.1]{Wo}}] Assume that $S(x_{1},r_{1})$ and $S(x_{2},r_{2})$ are planar circles with $(x_{1},r_{1}),(x_{2},r_{2}) \in B_{0}$.
+\begin{lemma}[\mbox{\cite[Lemma 3.1]{Wo}}] Assume that $S(x_{1},r_{1})$ and $S(x_{2},r_{2})$ are planar circles with $(x_{1},r_{1}),(x_{2},r_{2}) \in \mathbf{B}_{0}$.
 Let $\delta > 0$ and denote by $S^{\delta}(x,r)$ the $\delta$-annulus around the circle $S(x,r)$.
 Define\footnote{Recall Section \ref{geomInterpretation}.} $\Delta' := \Delta'((x_{1},r_{1})-(x_{2},r_{2})) = ||x_{1} - x_{2}| - |r_{1} - r_{2}||$ and write $t := |(x_{1},r_{1}) - (x_{2},r_{2})|$.
 Then \begin{itemize} \item[(1)] $S^{\delta}(x_{1},r_{1}) \cap S^{\delta}(x_{2},r_{2})$ is contained in a ball centred at